Yonle/bostr/README.md

 A nostr relay bouncer.

 ## What is this?
 **Bostr** is an nostr relay aggregator **proxy** that acts like a regular nostr relay.
 It connects to multiple configured relays to exchange data (events).
-This project purpose is saving mobile user's bandwidth when using nostr.
+This project purpose is saving mobile user's bandwidth when using nostr and to help decentralization.

 ## Why?
 Nostr relays is a bunch of dummy servers that store user events.
 Normally nostr clients connects to more than 5-10 relays to receive and transmit events.